IKIM-Essen/ClusterDocs/source/part2.md

 4. use Snakemake to submit individual analysis steps to Slurm;
 5. run a small statistical workflow that produces tables and a figure;
 6. run a minimal paired-end DNA sequence workflow that performs read quality control and mapping; and
-7. record the software, parameters, logs, and resource use needed to reproduce an analysis.
+7. record the software, parameters, logs, and resource use needed to reproduce an analysis; and
+8. distinguish a project-authored Snakemake workflow from a versioned community nf-core pipeline executed by Nextflow.

 This tutorial is deliberately prescriptive.
 Use the directory names and commands as written for the exercises.
 Adapt them only after both examples work.